UnquietCode/LogMachine/README.md

 Using the above example, I might want to see what kinds of errors have been occurring for a partcular user.
 I can open up Kibana and search for all log events where the `email` field was 'samantha82@geocities.com' with topics `Database`, and `Create`.
 Sure enough, I can see there was an issue.

 In a production application with millions of log records, keeping log data structured makes it easier to write more specific queries that can cut through the noise.

-The data generated can be used for analytics purposes as well.
-Once indexed, you can perform all sorts of queries.
+The data generated can also be used for analytics purposes: once indexed, you can perform all sorts of useful queries.
+Analytics and logging tend to occupy the same space, doing the same thing but for different masters (diagnostics versus metrics).
+By providing finer targeting of events, with richer metadata, logging becomes a more useful tool for capturing application metrics.

 ### License
-Flapi is free and open software provided without a license.
-Licenses are depressing.
+LogMachine is free and open software provided without a license.
+Licenses byte.

+&nbsp;
+&nbsp;

 ## Thanks!

 Peace, love, and code.